vyasakanksha/robot-ludo/README.md

 All the code is in `python (2)` , with `tensorflow` and `keras`.

 ## Ludo
 Many summer afternoons have been spent on this game.
-[A detailed explanation about the games and the rules of this particular challenge can be found here.](https://github.com/vyasakanksha/robot-ludo/blob/main/Ludo.md)
+[A detailed explanation about this game and the rules of this particular challenge can be found here.](https://github.com/vyasakanksha/robot-ludo/blob/main/Ludo.md)

 ## Attempt 1 - The Naive Bot